kibotu/AndroidResourceExtensions/README.md

 Convenience extension methods for android's auto-generated /res folder *R.* class.

-Basically everything in your res/ and /assets folder can be accessed via an extension function.
-Note: everything gets loaded with application context.
+Basically everything in your res/ and /assets folder can be accessed via an extension function. *Note: everything gets loaded with current activity context, if that is not available it uses application context.*

 ### Features: